 There are some questions the festival won’t answer, and Source will try to give it straight and balanced.
 Whatever you do this year, please remember the respect campaign.
 Look after yourself, each other, and Boomtown itself.

 The rest of them are just regular old questions I see being asked over and over.

-This FAQ was written in the weeks running up to Boomtown 2018, and answers questions mostly about arrival at the festival.
+This FAQ was originally written in the weeks running up to Boomtown 2018, and answers questions mostly about arrival at the festival.
 You can find the latest coverage of Boomtown 2019 by clicking here.